PAU1G3ORGE/AwesomeGaussian/README.md

 #### <summary>GStex: Per-Primitive Texturing of 2D Gaussian Splatting for Decoupled Appearance and Geometry Modeling
 > *Conventional graphics representations have a clear separation between appearance and geometry.
-For example, vertices and faces of a triangle mesh are used to parameterize geometry, and a 2D texture map is used to parameterize appearance. decouples appearance and geometry through use of per-Gaussian texture maps. each Gaussian represents a single viewdependent color, many Gaussians are needed to model regions of a scene with high-frequency texture or spatially varying reflectance—even if the underlying geometry is simple.*
+For example, vertices and faces of a triangle mesh are used to parameterize geometry, and a 2D texture map is used to parameterize appearance. decouples appearance and geometry through use of per-Gaussian texture maps. each Gaussian represents a single view dependent color, many Gaussians are needed to model regions of a scene with high-frequency texture or spatially varying reflectance—even if the underlying geometry is simple.*

 Authors: Victor Rong, Jingxiang Chen, Sherwin Bahmani, Kiriakos N. Kutulakos, David B. Lindell
 <details span>